Pam Cooking Spray Explosion & Burn Lawsuits

 Pam Cooking Spray Could Pose Serious Risks to Consumers

-Several lawsuits have arisen in the face of exploding Pam cooking sprays.
-Victims allege that the cans contained defects that caused them to explode and start fires – leading to severe burn injuries.
-Some victims had to undergo surgeries and rehabilitation, while one was in a medically induced coma for two weeks after the incident.
+Several new lawsuits have arisen in the face of exploding Pam cooking sprays.
+Victims allege that the bottom of the cans contained defects that caused them to explode when they worked around a heat source or open flame from a stove – leading to severe burn injuries.
+Some victims had to undergo surgeries and rehabilitation (for third-degree burns), while one was in a medically induced coma for two weeks after the incident.
 Most of the victims seeking restitution will have lifelong scarring from their burn injuries.

-Manufacturers pressurize cooking spray cans so that they work as intended.
+Manufacturers pressurize cooking spray cans so the propellant can create an effective product.
 Pressurized cans, however, come with certain risks.
 Excessive heat, faulty valves, can corrosion, or punctures can all cause cans to rapidly depressurize.
 In severe cases, these cans can explode and cause major fires.
 Spray can explosions can lead to serious burn injuries, shrapnel injuries, and damage to the eyes and ears.
 All pressurized spray cans come with this risk.

-Some models of Pam cooking spray contain a special design Conagra used sporadically over the last few years.
+Some models of Pam cooking spray contain a special design Conagra, the maker of Pam, used sporadically over the last few years.
 Although Conagra stopped using this design earlier this year, it did not issue a recall of the thousands of cans of already shipped products.
-These cooking sprays have shelf lives of several years, and may pose risks to additional consumers in the future.
+These cooking sprays have shelf lives of several years on store shelves, and may pose risks to additional consumers in the future.

 What We Know About Pam Cooking Spray Lawsuits

-The lawsuits against Conagra for Pam bottles allege that the cans contain a defect that makes them unreasonably dangerous for consumers to use.
+The lawsuits against Conagra allege that the Pam cooking spray cans contain a defect that makes them unreasonably dangerous for consumers to use.
 Rather than posing the normal level of risk that comes with all pressurized cans, victims allege that certain Pam cans elevate the risk due to a defective ventilation system.
-The U-shaped vent design Conagra began using in 2011 is the claimed source of the problem.
+The U-shaped vent design on the bottom of the canister that Conagra began using in 2011 is the claimed source of the problem.
 Conagra tried out this new design mainly on bottles of Pam that contain 10 ounces or more.

-When contacted about the issue, Conagra released a statement saying that its cans are “100 percent safe and effective when used correctly.”
-Conagra went on to say that all its Pam cooking sprays have visible warnings to use responsibly as flammable products, and to keep away from heat sources and open flames.
-Conagra also said it removed the vented can from production early in 2019, for reasons not relating to the lawsuits.
+When contacted about the issue, Conagra released a statement saying that it's cans are “100 percent safe and effective when used correctly.”
+Conagra went on to say that all its Pam cooking sprays have clear warning labels on the back of the packaging to use responsibly as flammable products, and to keep away from heat sources and open flames.
+Conagra also said it removed the vented cans from production early in 2019, for reasons not relating to the lawsuits.

 Pam Cooking Spray Lawsuit FAQs

 Cooking spray fires and explosions are not new.
-Cases have arisen since at least 2012.
+Similar cooking sprays cases have arisen since at least 2012 with home cooks and food service professionals.
 A renewed focus on the subject has occurred, however, due to recent alleged product defects in Pam cooking spray bottles.
 This has led to many questions regarding cooking spray safety, product defects, and lawsuits against manufacturers.
 Here, we answer some of the most frequently asked questions our attorneys receive:

 Have Defective Pam Cooking Spray Cans Been Recalled From the Market?

-No, there has never been a recall regarding Pam cooking sprays.
+No, despite numerous complaints to the U.S. Consumer Product Safety Commission, there has never been a recall regarding Pam cooking sprays.
 However, a Conagra spokesperson says the U-shaped vent design is no longer in production.
 The company has standardized the cans across the product line to not include these vents.

 How do I Know if I Have a can of Defective Pam Cooking Spray?